aselshall/pr/README.md

 1. Define and develop an individual project for the MSE Program
 2. Research project subject, and conduct and complete your project
 3. Provide updates on report progress
-4. Present your project to class, or at a research symposium such as Eagle X
+4. Present your project at a research symposium (Eagle X)
 5. Submit professional project report

 ## Required Text